Factorization homology I: higher categories

-It is awkward to define this constructible tangent bundle directly.
+It is awkward to define this (fiberwise) constructible tangent bundle directly.
 Simply requiring it to possess the expected functorialities and to restrict to the familiar notion for smooth manifolds completely characterizes it.
-So we articulate a sense in which structures on stratified spaces that are suitably local are completely characterized by their values on Euclidean spaces.
+As such, we articulate a sense in which structures on stratified spaces that satisfy suitable descent are completely characterized by their values on Euclidean spaces.

-\begin{remark} Our Definition~\ref{def.tangent} of the constructible tangent bundle as a functor between $\infty$-categories $\Exit\xra{\sT} \Vect^{\sf inj}$ manifestly carries isotopies among stratified spaces, such as manifolds, to equivalences of vector bundle data.
+\begin{remark} Our Definition~\ref{def.tangent} of the fiberwise constructible tangent bundle as a functor between $\infty$-categories $\Exit\xra{\sT^{\sf fib}} \Vect^{\sf inj}$ manifestly carries isotopies among stratified spaces, such as manifolds, to equivalences of vector bundle data.
 This phrasing greatly consolidates tangential data, but it also loses a considerable amount of infinitesimal geometric information.
 For instance, for $M$ a smooth manifold, as a $\Vect^{\sf inj}$-valued sheaf, $\sT_M$ is simply a kind of local system of vector spaces on $M$, which one can regard as a continuous parallel transport system of vector spaces on $M$.
 Of course, such parallel transport on the tangent bundle of $M$ is only defined upon a choice of connection, which has rich infinitesimal geometry.
 Because the space of connections is contractible (for it is convex), the phrasing in terms of the $\infty$-category $\Vect^{\sf inj}$ collapses this choice.

 \end{remark}